-Universities offer scholarships and bursaries to students with many different skills.
+Universities and colleges offer scholarships and bursaries to students with many different skills.

 Academic merit and excellence scholarships are awarded to students with a strong academic background.
 This isn’t just good grades, but also includes extracurricular achievements and future ambitions.

 Subject-specific scholarships are given by the university department and they are usually donated by an external organisation, or in memory of a former professor.
-The eligibility criteria is focused on your interest, skills, and experience in that subject.
+The eligibility criteria are likely to focus on your interest, skills, and experience in that subject.
 This type of scholarship may also cover your equipment and research, plus it looks great on your CV.

 Performance-based scholarships are awarded to those who have exceptional ability in things like sports, music, or performing.
 You do not have to study a related degree, but you may be expected to take part in certain activities relevant to your skills – for example, play sports for your university, or join the band.
 This scholarship is not intended to cover your tuition, but instead to help develop your skills and contribute towards living costs.